wazuh/wazuh-documentation/source/ossec_rule_set.rst

 In the rule set repository you will find:

 * **OSSEC rule/rootcheck updates**
-   We update and maintain out-of-the-box rules provided by OSSEC, both to eliminate false positives or to increase their accurancy.
+   We update and maintain out-of-the-box rules provided by OSSEC, both to eliminate false positives or to increase their accuracy.
 In addition, we map those with PCI-DSS compliance controls, making it easy to identify when an alert is related to a compliance requirement.

 * **New rules/rootchecks**
-   OSSEC out-of the box number of rules and decoders is limited.
+   OSSEC out-of-the-box number of rules and decoders is limited.
 For this reason, we centralize, test and maintain decoders and rules submitted by Open Source contributors.
 As well, we create new rules and rootchecks periodically that are added to this repository so they can be used by the users community.
-Some examples of new rules are NetScaler and Puppet.
+Some examples are the new rules for Netscaler and Puppet.

 Resources